 Retention sutures would help to prevent wound rupture if the baby cried and strained during the first post-op weeks.
 Midline vertical wounds cut through the blood-poor linea alba and are said to be especially prone to rupture.
 Today when retention sutures are used (almost always for ailing adults) bolsters or tubing (as shown) is used to keep the sutures from cutting through the skin.

 Wound rupture is less common today, and retention stitches in a baby are almost always buried in the wound.
 Stitches closing the skin are usually cleverly buried and leave no visible scars.

 Quirkily intriguing to me is that not a few PS scars I have seen, including the German one above and my own, have a little crater somewhere along the incision line: I wonder if a drain was sometimes left in the wound?

-In recent years, at least the younger medical world is becoming aware of the importance of doing infant surgery in such ways as will leave the least possible visible damage.
+In recent years, at least the younger medical community is becoming aware of the importance of doing infant surgery in such ways as will leave the least possible visible damage.
 Sadly, I have noticed that some “old hands” still ridicule any consideration of cosmetics, and some medical people even promise that the wound will slowly disappear and certainly not grow with the baby.
-However, there is a growing recognition that infant surgery can leave some (or many perhaps) of the patients vulnerable to various psychological and emotional challenges.
+Wishful thinking… false comfort.

-Although laparoscopic PS surgery doesn’t leave much damage at first, by school age the probes leave scars that may have become navel-like pits on the abdomen: as someone has commented, “My belly looks as if it’s taken a shrapnel hit”.
+Although laparoscopic PS surgery doesn’t leave much damage at first, by school age the probes often leave scars that have become navel-like pits on the abdomen: as someone has commented, “My belly looks as if it’s taken a shrapnel hit”.

 Now, welcome to my Blog!
 Please consider leaving a comment below here, or something of your PS and/or infant surgery story.